 Undergraduate teaching at Cornell University (2009-2011)

 In 2009-10 and 2010-11 academic years, I was an undergraduate instructor for the Academic Excellence Workshops (AEW) at Cornell University.
-I co-taught the weekly workshops on Calculus I and General Chemistry.
+I co-taught weekly workshops on calculus 1 and general chemistry.

-In Fall 2019, I supervised an undergraduate reading course MATH 4993: Directed Study on abstract algebra and mathematical logic.
+In Fall 2019, I hosted an undergraduate reading course MATH 4993: Directed Study on abstract algebra and mathematical logic.

-In Spring 2018, I supervised an undergraduate reading course MATH 4993: Directed Study on group theory and chemistry.
-During the course, the student wrote an expository paper on the insolvability of quintic equations as her Senior Project fulfilling the honors requirement.
+In Spring 2018, I hosted an undergraduate reading course MATH 4993: Directed Study on group theory and chemistry.
+During the course, my student wrote an expository paper on the unsolvability of quintic equations as her Senior Project fulfilling the honors requirement.

 I was a graduate student mentor for the UChicago REU in the summers of 2015 and 2016.
 Three students in my group, Mario Alegre, Pedro Juarez, and Hani Pajela, wrote a research paper titled "Statistics about polynomials over finite fields."
 Their paper is posted on the REU website.